tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 analysis and only generate handles for variables that are live across a function that might cause a GC.

+I would also like to build an intermediate representation instead of going straight to C. This would make it easier to do local and interprocedural optimizations.
+While we can do a decent amount of analysis and optimization directly on the AST, I think it's much easier to do it on a more linear IR.

+With this IR, I would like to do a mix of classic Scheme/ML and other SSA optimizations.
+Ideally we can make Scrapscript fly.

+The previous post mentioned a notion of "platforms" like the web platform.
+Compiling Scrapscript to C would make for pretty easy interoperation with existing libraries... for example, say, a little web server.
+I'm on the hunt for a small, fast, and easy-to-use web server library that I can bundle with a compiled Scrapscript program and have Scrapscript interact with the outside world.

+## Playing with the compiler

+Try running `./compiler.py --compile examples/0_home/factorial.scrap` which
+will produce both `output.c` and `a.out`.
+Then you can run `./a.out` to see the result of your program.

 ## Thanks for reading

 Well first, play with [the web REPL](https://scrapscript.fly.dev/repl).
 Then